platformsh/platformsh-docs/src/administration/integrations/bitbucket.md

 The add-on will give you two options when you grant Platform.sh access to the repository:

-1. Create a new project: this will allow you to choose the region and create a project for the repository.
+1. Create a new project: this will allow you to choose a region and create a project for the repository.
-2. Connect to an existing project: (bottom of the page) will allow you to connect the repository to a pre-initialized empty project.
+2. Connect to an existing project (bottom of the page): this will allow you to connect the repository to a pre-initialized empty project on Platform.sh.

 ## Setting up an OAuth consumer

-In some cases when the Platform.sh add-on cannot correctly configure an integration, you can do so manually by creating an [OAuth consumer](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) for your account.
+If that Platform.sh add-on does not configure the integration automatically, you can also do so manually by creating an [OAuth consumer](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) for your account.

 ### On Bitbucket